NET-BYU/cv2x_testing/README.md

 ---
 ## Thank You!
 A lot of work has gone into this project, and it means a lot to have it reviewed and used.
 Please feel free to clone it and try your own modifications.
 Best of luck!

+A big thanks to Panasonic - Cirrus for funding our work!